-There are three primary ways to obtain bitcoin:
+There are generally three very principal means to obtain bitcoin:

 - i.
-Mining new ones

-- ii.
-Buying on an exchange
+Excavating new ones - ii.
+Purchasing new ones on an exchange iii.

-- iii.
 Accepting them for goods and services (Tamradaman and Nagpure, 2017)

 Balance is kept only into the public wallet in the cloud because bitcoin are not physically present.
 By using the massive amount of computing power, all bitcoin transaction is verified.
 A personal database that is stored into the computer drive, smartphone, and tablet or somewhere in the cloud called wallet and it can be transfer form one personal wallet to another wallet (Mohod, Mannarwar and Badukale, 2018).